 Marlesha S. Woods (she/her) is a Louisville native, a dedicated interdisciplinary artist, visual storyteller, creative placemaking strategist, writer, community researcher, and visual arts educator.
 Pairing visual arts with advocacy, Marlesha has partnered with non-profit organizations within the U.S. and globally to strengthen communities, and spark vital conversations including: health equity, diversity, and civic rights.

 She is a member of the National Guild for Community Arts Education, National Art Education Association, Teaching Artists Guild, and Black Arts & Cultural Center.
 Her work and scholarship, centered within the intersections of public health and art, provide both cultural nuance and context to develop sustainable community-programming.

 As owner & founder of Elsz & O Storytelling Gallery, she lends her consultancy and expertise in Louisville Metro and beyond.
 Marlesha is the founder of Equity in Arts a national program launched in Louisville, KY.
 She is also, a senior teaching artist of Neighborhood Associates Corporation based in Washington, D.C..
 She has provided community engagement art-based programs for several organizations spanning 16 years of dedicated service.
-She has provided consultation with The Compassion Museum based in Minnesota's Twin Cities and an inaugural Project 2892 National Geographic Wayfinder.
+She has provided consultation with The Compassion Museum based in Minnesota's Twin Cities and is an inaugural 2892 Miles to Go National Geographic Wayfinder.
 Her community-based research has been featured in collaboration with nationally recognized data-catalyst, Root Cause Research Center.

 Her visual artistry includes wearable art with a focus on exclusive designs for the Muhammad Ali Center, and commissioned paintings including an emphasis on abstract expressionism intertwined with portraiture.

 ART IS HUMAN (.)